 by Wilf (1994), can also be useful to find Hamiltonian cycles and paths.
 A Hamiltonian

-path between two vertices
+path between two vertices and

 and

-endpoints is a Hamiltonian cycle and since
+are now adjacent, finding a Hamiltonian cycle and splitting

-finding a Hamiltonian cycle and splitting at the edge gives a Hamiltonian path from
+at the edge gives a Hamiltonian path from

 to